Kaul Manacha

-Kaul Manacha is an Indian Marathi language film directed by Bheemrao Mude.
-The film stars Rajesh Shringarpure, Sameer Dharmadhikari and Amruta Patki Music by Rohan-Rohan.
+Kaul Manacha is an Indian Marathi-language film directed by Bheemrao Mude and produced by Rajesh Patil.
+The film stars Rajesh Shringarpure, Sameer Dharmadhikari and Amruta Patki.
+Music by Rohan-Rohan.
 The film was released on 21 October 2016.

 Synopsis

 Cinephile school-kid Raj is obsessed with films and his female classmate Ritika; initially, everyone brushes him off, but chaos ensues when his obsessions begin to seep into his real life.